yunxuxiaoyan/seminarISE/algorithmen/README.md

 # algorithmen with bash command line
 >there are three scripts:
->> script get_information.sh describes how to find candidate items, get information about target,candidate items and item authors from dataset
+>> firstly, script get_information.sh describes how to find candidate items, get information about target,candidate items and item authors from dataset
 >>> input: file itemuri.txt, which contains uri of 1000 target items
 >>> output: folder itemcandidate, iteminfo,itemwiki,itemautinfo,itemautprop,caninfo,canwiki,canautinfo,danautuniq

->> script get_relationship.sh describes how to get four kinds of relationships from blazegraph and some further processing of them
+>> secondly, script get_relationship.sh describes how to get four kinds of relationships from blazegraph and some further processing of them
 >>>output: folder relation

->> script get_results.sh describes how to compute the affinity score and get the final recommendation results
+>> thirdly, script get_results.sh describes how to compute the affinity score and get the final recommendation results
 >>>output: folder replace, result, sheet,temp